 Results

 The proposed algorithm has been tested on top of both VTM-11-NNVC and ECM-3.1, the used neural networks having 16-bit signed integer parameters and intermediate representations.

+Note that, to generate DecT in the tables below, a computation in the standard reported template of the AHG11 was corrected.
+Indeed, in AI, the decoder running times are averaged over the video sequences of the classes A, B, C, and H, whereas any other metric is averaged over the video sequences of the classes A, B, C, and E. Therefore, to produce DecT in these tables, the decoder running times are averaged other the video sequences of the classes A, B, C, and E.

 Test 3.1.1: integration of the neural network-based mode into VTM-11-NNVC